 The behavior is caused by the fact that Windows is using your ISP’s DNS (resolving name servers) instead of the DNS provided by the VPN service.
-The issue is a well know problem of the Windows operating systems.
+The issue is a well known problem of the Windows operating systems.

 More information about this you can find here.

 The solution is to perform a little trick in the registry (via Microsoft Help and Support):

 1. Click Start, click Run, type regedit32 in the Open box, and then click OK.

 4. In the Value data box, select the “\Device\NdisWanIp” item, press CTRL+X, click the top of the list of devices, and then press CTRL+V.